philipmjohnson/ci-tracs.github.io/morea/hpc/experience-hpc-intro.md

 ## Acknowledgements

-Material used and modfied from the [Introduction to High-Performance Computing" Incubator workshop](https://carpentries-incubator.github.io/hpc-intro/).
+Material used and modified from the [Introduction to High-Performance Computing Incubator workshop](https://carpentries-incubator.github.io/hpc-intro/).

 ## For comparison purposes